helloravi/helloravi.github.io/_posts/2016-08-07-Ideas-to-build-apps-and-companies.markdown

 ## Learn language through gossip and TV shows
 There is a huge segment of smart people in India who have a language problem.
 Once internet becomes ubiquitous this problem will become a huge opportunity.

+## Set up a community puzzle solving app.
+Solving puzzles is fun but solving puzzles is even more fun.

+## Book summaries
+Pay portion of the proceeds to the writer.